-Dialectical Behavioral Therapy (DBT) helps clients who feel overwhelmed by intense emotions, experience difficulty in their relationships, and are looking for greater stability in their lives.
-DBT helps reduce behaviors that leads to distress and disruption and increase helpful behaviors, resulting in a calmer, more fulfilled life.
+Dialectical Behavioral Therapy (DBT) helps clients who feel overwhelmed by intense emotions, experience difficulty in their relationships and are looking for greater stability in their lives.
+DBT helps reduce behaviors that lead to distress and disruption and increase helpful behaviors, resulting in a calmer, more fulfilled life.

 Is DBT right for me?